nbhr/php-reverse-proxy/README.md

 License
 -------

-This script is licensed under the Apache License. `Cache_Lite` in `lib/` is a part of PEAR.
+This script is licensed under the Apache License 2.0.
+Please note that `Cache_Lite` in `lib/` is not by the author.
+It is a part of PEAR.

 Installation